jinghuazhao/INF/tryggve.md

 ### METAL

-The version contains modification which allows for CUSTOMVARIABLE to use integer position rather than scientific format as in [software-notes](https://github.com/jinghuazhao/software-notes/blob/master/AA.md).
+The version as in /data/jinhua/METAL-2018-08-28 contains modification which allows for CUSTOMVARIABLE to use integer position rather than scientific format as in [software-notes](https://github.com/jinghuazhao/software-notes/blob/master/AA.md).

 ### GNU parallel